anil-ai2/devops-cloud/ansible/ansible-workshop.md

     + `1st internal server` - `ncodeitubnt1` can be used as `Ansible Controller`
     + remaining `5 internal servers` can be used as `inventory`

+### __Note for katacoda session : If the session closes at any points, you can relaunch the session and finish Task1,Task2,Task3,Task4 then jump to any other task afterwords.
+First 4 tasks are for settingup the ansible environment

 #### Task1: setup/check environment of of 7 ubuntu servers
 * Wait until the environment is launched. __It will take about 5 minutes to launch the environment__
 * copy the IP/hostname of all the servers once the katacoda scenario has started.
 You will need them later